Tour of Tenerife & El Teide

 Day 2: Las Cañadas del Teide to La Laguna

-If you are looking for more time on the bike, the challenge route takes in the slightly bizarre Pyramids of Güímar, before climbing back up to the rib of the island from its challenging eastern flanks to Cuatro Tiempos.
+If you’re looking for more time on the bike, the challenge route takes in the curious Pyramids of Güímar.
+You’ll then climb back to the rib of the island from the volcano’s eastern flanks to Cuatro Tiempos.

 Classic route: 81km with 1600m ascent [ride profile]